How to Build a Home Recording Studio Setup with under $600 (for beginners)!

 You cannot rely on any hi-fi or computer speakers in your home recording studio.
-Those devices are designed to make the sound more attractive to your ears.
+Those devices are designed to make that the sound is more attractive to your ears.
 Studio monitor speakers are essential.
-We will forget, for now, the expensive choices of Genelec, Yamaha or Focal Alpha and let’s check options under $150 a piece.
+We will forget, for now, the expensive choices of Genelec, Yamaha, or Focal Alpha, and let’s check options under $150 apiece.

 Good monitors sound flat and offer a clear, balanced sound.
 Don’t forget that the room will also affect the sound of your monitors.

 Here is where we are going to spend half of our $600 budget.
 Well, first of all, we buy two products instead of one.
 And second, these are our main output sources when we will do mixing & mastering.

 Prices vary, and new offers appear from time to time, so here are our choices under $300 for a pair, that we found in 2018:

 The model by JBL offers excellent sound with well-defined bass and smooth the mids and highs.
 The very low price tag makes it an excellent “value for money” purchase.
 That way, you might save some for some bucks for your other purchases.

 In many home recording studios, you will notice the yellow feature woofer by KRK.
 The deep bass response and clear highs make it an ideal choice for all electronic music genres.